carlaciar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 - The script should display the result, followed by a new line

 ## FILE: 11-binary_to_decimal
-**There are 10 types of people in the world -- Those who understand binary, and those who don't**\
+**11. There are 10 types of people in the world -- Those who understand binary, and those who don't**\
 Write a script that converts a number from base 2 to base 10.
 - The number in base 2 is stored in the environment variable `BINARY`
 - The script should display the number in base 10, followed by a new line